ruwanthiThe/RideWave/README.md

-# RideWave – Real-Time Car Booking Mobile App
+# Ridex – Real-Time Car Booking Mobile App

 **RideWave** is a comprehensive, full-stack ride-sharing application built to provide a seamless experience for both passengers and drivers, similar to Uber.
 It leverages real-time location tracking, secure authentication, and a robust backend to manage ride requests and completions.